SikuliX/SikuliX-Docs/src/main/resources/docs/source/interaction.rst

 The script waits for completion and you have acces to the return code and the output the command has produced.

-**NOTE** openApp() should no longer be used to issue command executions (which anyway only works on Windows), since this is deprecated and might stop working without notice. use the run() feature instead.

 **NOTE on Java usage** At the Java level only the features of the App class are available (class :py:class:`App`).

 **General hint for Windows users** on backslashes \\ and double apostrophes "